JvanKatwijk/qt-dab/README.md

 While it is known that the DAB transmissions are now all in Band III, there are situations where it might is desirable to use other frequencies.
-If you want to experiment with a modulator, connected to an SDR device on different frequencies than the default one (or you want just to have a restricted number of channels from Band III or L Band), Qt-DAB offers a possibility to specify a list of channels to be used.
+If you want to experiment with a modulator, connected to an SDR device on other frequencies than the default one (or you want just to have a restricted number of channels from Band III or L Band), Qt-DAB offers a possibility to specify a list of channels to be used.
 Specify in a file a list of channels, e.g.